 - Frames with existing content

-- Groups or other collection of layers and/or objects
+- Groups or other selections of layers and/or objects

-Note: We only support Auto Layout on frames.
-If you select objects outside a frame, Figma will create a frame around them and add Auto Layout.
+Note: Auto Layout is only supported on frames.
+If you select objects that are not in a frame, Figma will create an Auto Layout frame around them.

-You can add Auto Layout in a few places:
+You can add Auto Layout to a selected frame, component, or component set from a few places:

-- Right Sidebar: Click the next to Auto Layout
+- In the right sidebar, click the next to Auto Layout with a frame selected.

-- Right-click on the frame and select Add Auto Layout
+- Right-click on the frame or object and select Add Auto Layout.

 Auto Layout properties